Ensuring quality responses with multi-layered protection

 Prevention of repeat completions

-- Disable respondents from the same IP address
+- Block respondents from the same IP address

 Prevent duplicated or fraudulent responses from the same IP address.
-Note that this setting should not be used when surveying employees of the same company. - Disable respondents from the same cookie
+Note that this setting should not be used when surveying employees of the same company. - Block respondents with the same cookie

-Prevent duplicated or fraudulent responses by assigning unique “cookies” to each respondent. - Required unique GET variables
+Prevent duplicated or fraudulent responses by assigning unique “cookies” to each respondent. - Require a unique GET variable

 Filtering for low-quality responses